-The MET package was developed and tested using the GNU gcc/f77 compilers.
-The MET package has also been built and tested using the Portland Group pgCC/pgf77 compilers.
+The MET package was developed and tested using the GNU $g{++}/g{77}$ compilers and the Portland Group (PGI) pgCC/pgf77 compilers.
+The MET package has also been ported to IBM machines using the IBM xlC/xlf90 compilers.
 As additional compilers are successfully tested, they will be added to the list of supported platforms/compilers.

-The Unix make utility is used in building all executables and is therefore required.
+The GNU make utility is used in building all executables and is therefore required.